onzfonz/comp227/src/content/3/en/part3b.md

 ### Same origin policy and CORS

-The issue lies with a thing called `same origin policy`.
-A URL's origin is defined by the combination of protocol (AKA scheme), hostname, and port.
+The issue lies with a concept called **same origin policy**.
+A URL's origin is defined by the combination of three things:

+- protocol (AKA scheme)
+- hostname
+- port

 ```text
 http://example.com:80/index.html